Kong/docs.konghq.com/src/gateway/get-started/rate-limiting.md

 ## Advanced rate limiting

 In high scale production scenarios, effective rate limiting may require advanced techniques.
-The basic Rate Limiting plugin described above, only allows you to define limits over fixed time windows.
-Fixed time windows are sufficient for many cases, however, there are disadvantages:
+The basic Rate Limiting plugin described above only allows you to define limits over fixed-time windows.
+Fixed-time windows are sufficient for many cases, however, there are disadvantages:
 * Bursts of requests around the boundary time of the fixed window, may result in strained resources as the window counter is reset in the middle of the traffic burst.
-* Multiple client applications may be waiting for the fixed time window to reset so they can resume making requests.
-When the fixed window resets, multiple clients may flood the system with requests, causing a stampeding effect on your upstream services.
+* Multiple client applications may be waiting for the fixed-time window to reset so they can resume making requests.
+When the fixed-window resets, multiple clients may flood the system with requests, causing a stampeding effect on your upstream services.

 The [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced/) <span class="badge enterprise"></span>